 Dining Tips

 Food on the Perhentians is more expensive than on the mainland due to the cost of transporting everything by boat.
 Expect to pay RM15 to RM40 for a main course.
 Fresh seafood barbecue is the signature dining experience, available at most beachfront restaurants in the evening.
-Western food is widely available but local Malay dishes typically offer better value and flavor.
-Vegetarian options are available at most restaurants but can be limited.
+Local Malay dishes typically offer better value and flavor than Western options.
+Vegetarian options are available at most restaurants but can be limited, so ask ahead if this matters to your planning.

 Practical Information